🗺️ Mapillary Downloader

 - Don’t blame me

-Do wtf you want, but don’t blame me if it makes jokes about the size of your disk drive.
+Do wtf you want, but don’t blame me if it makes jokes about the size of your disk.